ariana-ssilva/entra21-logica-java-2022/Aula05 - ExercicioSituacaoAluno/README.md

 # Exercise 5.3 - Student's average using IfElse
-Insert 3 grades to calculate the student's average and report if he passed or failed.
+Insert 3 grades to calculate the student's average and report if he/she passed or failed.

 <center>